z3h4/useful-commands/RoR/interview_questions.md

   1. Module methods
      - We can use it without having to include (or extend) the module in any other object.
 This is very common when we are creating service objects.
   2. Instance methods
-     - To be able to use instance methods, we need to include the module to a class.
+     - To be able to use instance methods, we need to include/extend the module to a class.

 ### Differences between a module and a plain Ruby class